intel/graph-compiler/docs/constant_tensors_cache.md

 the blocking format that the DNNL primitive requires, and the memory is stored in the `unordered_map` of the `ExecutorContext`.
 In later executions, the packed weight can be used directly.
-When the `FC` has static shape, the `DnnlFCExecutor` is constructed in compile stage, so the above packing and caching process can be done in compile stage.
+When the `FC` has static shape, the `DnnlFCExecutor` is constructed in compile stage, so the above packing and caching process can be done in compile time.
 All the executions directly use the cached weight.

 We can not utilize the work in OpenVINO because
 - it happens far later than the transformation that replaces subgraphs with MLIR-world operations;